Brightline team

 3. Encourage them to open up, too.

-Let them know that talking about what they’re feeling, even when it’s hard or uncomfortable, is a normal and healthy part of life.
+In addition to modeling open conversation about mental health, tell your child directly that you are there to listen.
+Reinforce that talking about what they’re feeling, even when it’s hard, embarrassing, or uncomfortable, is a healthy part of life.

 4. Understand the role of sibling dynamics.